goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ✔ 3.7 Requires come first, and not from within a function.
+## ✔ 3.7 Requires come first, and not inside functions.

 **TL;DR:** Require modules at the beginning of each file, before and outside of any functions.
 This simple best practice will not only help you easily and quickly tell the dependencies of a file right at the top, but also avoids a couple of potential problems.